 Shieldwall (shield, requires attunement)

 As an action, the wielder can plant the shield in the ground in front of them.
-Doing so causes the shield to magically expand into a small bulwark (AC 17, 25 hit points, resistance to non-magical bludgeoning, piercing, and slashing damage) that is 15 feet long and can grant three-quarters cover.
+Doing so causes the shield to magically expand into a small bulwark (AC 17, 25 hit points, resistance to non-magical bludgeoning, piercing, and slashing damage, immunity to psychic and poison damage) that is 15 feet long and can grant three-quarters cover.
 Compare any attacks that miss a target behind the bulwark against the bulwark’s AC.
 If they would hit the bulwark, deal damage as normal to the bulwark.
 The bulwark turns back into a shield if it is reduced to 0 hit points or the attuned uses an action to grab the handle at the center of the bulwark.
+The bulwark retains any damage taken until the next dawn, and cannot be replanted on a day that it has hit 0 hit points.

 This ornate but sturdy shield features dwarven iconography and runes on the front.
 When planted into the ground, the runes glow and the shield expands into a bulwark 15 feet long in front of where it was planted.
 The bulwark has many of the same imagery and runes as the shield as well as a handle sticking out the back of it.